akhil20187/aiResume/README.md

 MAILERSEND_API_KEY=your_mailersend_api_key ;
 ANTHROPIC_API_KEY=your_anthropic_api_key

+4. Update the FastAPI file (`main.py`) with the following details:
+- **admin_name**: Write the name of the person or admin who should receive the email once the resume is uploaded.
+- **admin_email**: Write the email address of the person or admin who should receive the email once the resume is uploaded.
+- **mailersend_name**: Write the name from whose name the email has to go to the receivers.
+- **mailersend_email**: Write the email from whose email address the email has to go to the receivers.
+This email address has to be the one configured in the Mailersend platform.

 5. Run the FastAPI server by executing the following command: uvicorn main:app --reload

 6. Run the Streamlit application by executing the following command in a separate terminal: streamlit run app.py

 7. Access the application in your web browser at `http://localhost:8501`.